artur-ciocanu/blog/target-odd-serverless/part-1/index.md

 Series list:
 - **part 1 - covers Akamai Edge Workers and Adobe Target NodeJS SDK**
-- part 2 - covers AWS Lambd@Edge and Adobe Target NodeJS SDKNodeJS SDK
+- part 2 - covers AWS Lambd@Edge and Adobe Target NodeJS SDK
-- part 3 - covers Cloudflare Workers and Adobe Target
+- part 3 - covers Cloudflare Workers and Adobe Target NodeJS SDK

 # Step by step guide
 At `Adobe Target` we are strong proponents of automation and `Infrastructure as Code`, that's why we love `Hashicorp Terraform`.
 For us `Terraform` provides the right amount of declarative vs imperative code and it has enough escape hatches in case something is missing.